 The Excelvan 2600 is a budget projector that offers most of the standard features one would want from a projector.

 While the 2600 is a great unit, it also has its negatives.
 It’s fairly big and hefty, weighing in at around 4.5 pounds.
 Also, some users have reported that the fan is a little loud.
 And, as mentioned above, because this projector comes at a low price, the audio and video quality are not as pristine as other high-end units.
+This is also a decent unit for gaming however the quality isn’t super high.

 Some buyers have reviewed the product saying they noticed pixelation and felt the audio quality was not as clear as they would like.
 Overall, it’s a great projector for beginners who want to get their feet wet.